On linear chaos in the spaces of vanishing and convergent sequences: Introduction

-\begin{rem} Henceforth, we use the notations $c_0(\N)$, $c(\N)$ for the spaces of vanishing and convergent sequences over $\N$, respectively, and the notations $c_0(\Z_+)$, $c(\Z_+)$ for their counterparts over $\Z_+$.
-We also use the shorter notations $c_0$ and $c$ whenever the indexing set is implied contextually. \end{rem}
+of $\F$-termed bounded sequences, where even hypercyclicity has no place. \item Henceforth, we use the notations $c_0(\N)$, $c(\N)$ for the spaces of vanishing and convergent sequences over $\N$, respectively, and the notations $c_0(\Z_+)$, $c(\Z_+)$ for their counterparts over $\Z_+$.
+We also use the shorter notations $c_0$ and $c$ whenever the indexing set is implied contextually. \end{itemize} \end{rems}

+The chaoticity of the bounded weighted backward shifts in $c_0(\N)$ was first established in \cite{Rolewicz,Godefroy-Shapiro1991}.
+We reestablish this result in Theorem \ref{BLCc0} via the \textit{Sufficient Condition for Linear Chaos} \cite[Theorem $3.2$]{arXiv:2106.14872} (cf. the original constructive proofs for hypercyclicity \cite{Rolewicz} and dense periodicity \cite{Godefroy-Shapiro1991}, respectively) and go beyond by proving the chaoticity of all natural powers of these operators and analyzing their spectral structure.
+In Theorem \ref{ULCc0}, via the aforementioned sufficient condition, we reestablish the chaoticity for the unbounded weighted backward shifts in $c_0(\N)$, first introduced and studied in \cite{arXiv:1811.06640} (cf. the original constructive proof), prove the chaoticity of all their natural powers, and replicate the analysis of their spectral structure provided in \cite{arXiv:1811.06640}.